sheepdragon1031/Jubo-pre-test/README.md

 ```

 ### 3. Create a .env file and copy the contents from .env.example

-Frontend directory Create and copy the Google client credentials to env

-Backend set HOST to .env and config/middleware.js origin

 ### 4. Start the frontend and strapiurl application